"The past is never dead. It's not even past." - William Faulkner

 It was a powerful experience which brought history into the present.

-reflections about it, go to this site:
+reflections about it, go to the deep south trip site.

 Teacher and student reflections about the trip were also later